Bill Text: VA HB2087 | 2025 | Regular Session | Comm Sub

 B. The Commission shall require each Phase I and Phase II Utility to maintain an accurate and full accounting of all expenses related to electrical distribution infrastructure as it relates to this section.

-C. A Phase I or Phase II Utility may file a proposed tariff or rule with the Commission to provide utility-owned and utility-operated electrical distribution infrastructure between the main overhead or underground lines and the customer electrical revenue meter available to customers installing separately metered infrastructure to support electric vehicle charging stations, other than those in single-family residences.
-The Commission shall approve and authorize or modify and approve such tariff or rule within six months after filing.
-Such proposal and such tariff or rule shall provide that related costs incurred by such utility shall be tracked and reported separately and shall be eligible for cost recovery, at the utility's election, pursuant to the utility's rates for generation and distribution services or through a rate adjustment clause approved pursuant to subdivision A 6 of § 56-585.1.
+C. A Phase I or Phase II Utility may file a proposed tariff with the Commission to provide utility-owned and utility-operated electrical distribution infrastructure between the main overhead or underground lines and the customer electrical revenue meter available to customers installing separately metered infrastructure to support electric vehicle charging stations, other than those in single-family residences.
+The Commission shall issue an order on such filing within six months after filing.
+Such proposal and such tariff shall provide that related costs incurred by such utility shall be tracked and reported separately and shall be eligible for cost recovery only pursuant to the utility's rates for generation and distribution services.
 In any proceeding in which the Commission reviews such costs, such costs shall be evaluated by the same standards as costs incurred for other necessary and essential distribution infrastructure.
-Customers may elect to take service under such a tariff or rule as an alternative to taking service under existing line extension rules.
-The provisions of this section shall not modify any arrangements for contribution in aid of construction or other agreements in effect prior to the effective date of the rule or tariff.
+Customers may elect to take service under such a tariff as an alternative to taking service under existing line extension rules.
+The provisions of this section shall not modify any arrangements for contribution in aid of construction or other agreements in effect prior to the effective date of the tariff.

-1. Programs to incentivize and facilitate the deployment of electric vehicle charging infrastructure for light-duty, medium-duty, and heavy-duty vehicles;
+1. Programs to incentivize and facilitate the deployment of electric vehicle charging infrastructure for light-duty, medium-duty, and heavy-duty vehicles, including a program to provide incentives and technical assistance to petroleum distributors and convenience stores to expand such fueling services to include fast-charging stations;

-3. Targeted and broad customer education and outreach programs that increase the awareness of related customer incentives and the ratepayer benefits of transportation electrification.
+3. Targeted and broad customer education and outreach programs that increase the awareness of related customer incentives and the ratepayer benefits of transportation electrification; and

-E. In considering applications filed pursuant to subsection D, the Commission shall consider whether the proposed investments, incentives, programs, rate designs, and expenditures are:
+E. In considering transportation electrification plans filed pursuant to subsection D, the Commission shall consider whether such plans are reasonably expected to:

-1. Reasonably expected to increase access to transportation electrification, including for rural communities and historically economically disadvantaged communities;
+1. Increase access to transportation electrification, including for rural communities and historically economically disadvantaged communities;

-2. Reasonably expected to provide lower costs to customers and fleet operators who charge electric vehicles taking into account grid demand conditions;
+2. Provide lower costs to customers and fleet operators who charge electric vehicles during off-peak hours;

-3. Reasonably expected to improve the utility's electrical system efficiency, integration of variable resources, operational flexibility, and system utilization during off-peak hours while also mitigating increased peak demand;
+3. Improve the utility's electrical system efficiency, operational flexibility, and system utilization during off-peak hours while also mitigating increased peak demand;

-4. Reasonably expected to expand access to public charging in a manner that does not result with unreasonable competition with companies as defined in § 56-265.1;
+4. Expand access to public charging in a manner that does not result in unreasonable competition with companies as defined in § 56-265.1;

-6. Transparent, including the incorporation of public reporting requirements to inform program design and Commission policy.
+5. Improve air quality and transparency, including the incorporation of public reporting requirements to inform program design and Commission policy; and

 2. That § 56-585.1:13 of the Code of Virginia is repealed effective December 1, 2027.

-3. That no later than June 1, 2027, the State Corporation Commission (the Commission) shall initiate a rulemaking proceeding pursuant to § 56-1.2:2 of the Code of Virginia, as created by this act, to determine the appropriate radial distance between privately owned fast-charging stations that are already in commercial operation or have a pending building permit or interconnection request as of July 1, 2027, and fast-charging stations owned, maintained, or operated by the Phase I or Phase II Utility, as those terms are defined in subdivision A 1 of § 56-585.1 of the Code of Virginia.
+3. That no later than June 1, 2027, the State Corporation Commission (the Commission) shall initiate a rulemaking proceeding pursuant to § 56-581.3 of the Code of Virginia, as created by this act, to determine the appropriate radial distance between privately owned fast-charging stations that are already in commercial operation or have a pending building permit or interconnection request as of July 1, 2027, and fast-charging stations owned, maintained, or operated by a Phase I or Phase II Utility, as those terms are defined in subdivision A 1 of § 56-585.1 of the Code of Virginia.
 In determining such radial distance, the Commission shall consider the policy of the Commonwealth, pursuant to Chapter 268 of the Acts of Assembly of 2021, Special Session I, to promote, to the greatest extent possible, private competition and investment in transportation electrification and to enable public utilities and the public sector to complement such private investment where most effective.
-In conducting such proceeding, the Commission's review shall include (i) an analysis of the adequacy of electric vehicle charging infrastructure throughout the Commonwealth and how equitably such infrastructure is distributed; (ii) a consideration of the impact of any federal grants or loans made to provide electric vehicle charging infrastructure in the Commonwealth; (iii) minimum requirements for fast-charging equipment, including adherence to universal design guidelines and the minimum number of privately owned fast-charging stations by a Phase I or Phase II Utility within the radial distance determined by the Commission; (iv) a consideration of similar radial distance arrangements or determinations made in other states with vertically integrated utilities; and (v) any other issues deemed relevant by the Commission.
+In conducting such proceeding, the Commission's review shall include (i) an analysis of the adequacy of electric vehicle charging infrastructure throughout the Commonwealth and how equitably such infrastructure is distributed; (ii) a consideration of the impact of any federal grants or loans made to provide electric vehicle charging infrastructure in the Commonwealth; (iii) minimum requirements for direct current fast-charging equipment, including adherence to universal design guidelines and the minimum number of privately-owned direct current fast-charging stations at a single location that may prevent the development of direct current fast-charging stations by a Phase I or II Utility within the radial distance determined by the Commission; (iv) a consideration of similar radial distance arrangements or determinations made in other states with vertically integrated utilities; and (v) any other issues deemed relevant by the Commission.
 The Commission shall enter its final order no later than December 1, 2027.